PROFILE

 constitutional government.

-elections have not been held.
-The government had
+and general elections have not been held.
+The

-those were postponed and new elections have not
+December 2001, but those were postponed and new

 The present government structure includes